-30. Fully regulated intrastate carriers, including common carriers operating a shuttle service, sightseeing service, charter service, taxicab service, and contract carriers who submit an application to suspend their authority under Rule 6205, 4 CCR 723-6, before the effective date of this Recommended Decision, may also avoid revocation of their permits.
+31. Fully-regulated intrastate carriers, including common carriers operating a shuttle service, sightseeing service, charter service, taxicab service, and contract carriers who submit an application to suspend or voluntarily abandon their authority under Rule 6205, 4 CCR 723-6, before the effective date of this Recommended Decision, may also avoid revocation of their permits.
 The Complaints against carriers who take this action before the effective date of this Decision will be dismissed, and their permits will not be revoked.
 Applications to suspend a common carrier authority are available at:

-https://drive.google.com/file/d/0B3u7jb_duOQ2dXZ0UTNlXzBvRlU/view.
+https://drive.google.com/file/d/0B3u7jb_duOQ2dXZ0UTNIXzBvRIU/view.
 And applications to suspend a contract carrier authority are available at: